AndreaB2000/ASW-project/docs/report.md

 _Owner of a Pile_: the player who owns the pile.

-_Game_: a sequence of Turns on the Game Board ending when the Win Condition is satisfied for one player.
+_Match_: a sequence of Turns on the Game Board ending when the Win Condition is satisfied for one player.

 _Win Condition_: the Game Board state where all Piles are owned by one player or the opponent clock's time is finished.